July 08 – 09 & July 10 – 11, 2025

 Category

-Dr. Tomlinson is an Environmental Quality Extension specialist and Associate Professor with Kansas State University, PhD University of Arkansas.
+Dr. Simon is a Regional Agronomist and Assistant Professor with Kansas State University, PhD Kansas State University.

 Crop Production